-We would seek to make arrangements to facilitate a student's transfer to either another College/PPH or separate institution/provider on a case by case basis.
+We would seek to make arrangements to transfer students to either another College/PPH or separate institution/provider on a case by case basis.

 3. Information about the policy you have in place to refund tuition fees and other relevant costs to your students and to provide compensation where necessary in the event that you are no longer able to preserve continuation of study